Tune service resource requests and limits¶

 Estimating resource requirements by data rate¶

 We performed benchmarking tests to arrive at resource recommendations based on data ingest rates.
 All recommendations below are based off of testing performed on a 10 node kubernetes cluster.
 All data rates are at the cluster-wide level.
+In this test, all the recommended settings from Observe’s Add Data portal were enabled (ex: RED metrics and trace sampling were both enabled).

 † The resources necessary for cluster metrics can vary greatly based on your applications’ various uses of prometheus metrics.
 We recommend that sizing for this deployment be verified and tuned to your individual usage patterns if your pods are exposing large amounts of prometheus metrics.